Coupling quantum spin ice to matter on the centered pyrochlore lattice: Model

 Our work is inspired by the spin$-1/2$ XXZ model on pyrochlore, where it is well-established that the ground state in the perturbative $J^{\perp} \ll J^z$ limit is a $\mrm{U}(1)$ quantum spin liquid (QSL) \cite{hermele2004,banerjee2008,shannon2012,huang2018}.
 There, quantum fluctuations produce a superposition of the ground-state manifold of the Ising model.
 Similarly, on the centered pyrochlore lattice, we will use our knowledge of the Ising model~\cite{nutakki2023} as a starting point to understand how quantum fluctuations play a role.
 We consider the spin$-1/2$ XXZ model on the centered pyrochlore lattice

 where $J_1^{z,\perp}$ terms act between nearest neighbors (center and vertex spins), $J_2^{z,\perp}$ between second neighbors (vertex spins) [Fig.~\ref{fig:latt}] and $S^\pm = S^x\pm i S^y$.
-Whilst the $J_2$ XXZ anisotropy is a natural consequence of the pyrochlore symmetry \cite{curnoe2007,curnoe08a}, the anisotropy on the $J_1$ bond is a priori not allowed by the cubic symmetry of the diamond lattice \cite{davier25} \footnote{A $J_1$ anisotropy could, however, appear spontaneously below a transition temperature selecting a preferred axis for the center spins.} Rather than trying to describe a potential material, our approach here is to use the transverse couplings $J_{1,2}^{\perp}$ as a way to perturbatively include quantum dynamics to the classical model, in a controlled manner.
-Furthermore, at the SU(2) Heisenberg point $J_1^{\perp} = J_1^z/2$, $J_2^{\perp} = J_2^z/2$, the model would become relevant for understanding the low temperature magnetic properties of $S = 1/2$ metal-azolate frameworks~\cite{nutakki2023a}.\\
+Whilst the $J_2$ XXZ anisotropy is a natural consequence of the pyrochlore symmetry \cite{curnoe2007,curnoe08a}, the anisotropy on the $J_1$ bond is not allowed by the cubic symmetry of the diamond lattice \cite{davier25} \footnote{A $J_1$ anisotropy could, however, appear spontaneously below a transition temperature selecting a preferred axis for the center spins.} Rather than trying to describe a potential material, our approach here is to use the transverse couplings $J_{1,2}^{\perp}$ as a way to perturbatively include quantum dynamics to the classical model, in a controlled manner.
+Furthermore, at the SU(2) Heisenberg point $J_1^{\perp} = J_1^z/2$, $J_2^{\perp} = J_2^z/2$, the model is allowed by symmetry so a quantum spin liquid identified in the XXZ model could be a candidate for the ground state of a future $S=1/2$ Heisenberg compound.\\